Ethernet Layout Routing Guidelines and Standards: MAC, PHY, and RJ-45 Connectors

 More on Ethernet Routing, Layout, and System Design

-If you still want to learn more about working with Ethernet, including modern gigabit Ethernet interfaces, read this excellent tutorial from Mark Harris.
+If you still want to learn more about Ethernet routing, including modern gigabit Ethernet interfaces, read this excellent tutorial from Mark Harris.
 In that article, he gives a deeper dive into system-level design and the particulars of gigabit Ethernet, as well as some useful tips for layout and routing.
-Between these articles and some good reference designs from component manufacturers, you'll be well on your way to designing with Ethernet.
+Between these articles and some good reference designs from component manufacturers, you'll be well on your way to designing with Ethernet routing.

 When you use a design platform like Altium Designer, you’ll have all the Ethernet layout and routing tools you need to design copper and fiber optic-capable networking devices.
 The schematic design, layout, routing, and many more features are all accessible within a single unified design interface.
 You’ll also have access to the industry’s best signal integrity and documentation features in a single program.